s0/state-of-secure-messaging/README.md

   communicating with a particular contact (either IP Address or Identifier on System).
 A leak of this kind directly leads to a leak of **Contacts** as detailed below.

+  From the point of view of the Contact observer, we exclude communications only with this contact.
+IE: we consider there to be a leak only when one contact can see you communicating with a different contact.
 * **Contacts:** The observer can see one or more associations (either IP Address or Identifier on System) between you and someone else.